hellerve/ptolemy/done.md

 I’d have been especially interested about his time during the Nazi regime, but it was mostly circumnavigated by the author.

+* *The Artful Wooden Spoon—How to Make Exquisite Keepsakes for the Kitchen* by **Joshua Vogel** (2015)

+This book is fantastic, reading it felt like practicing Zen.
+The voice is calm and full of wisdom, and the next time I find a beautiful fallen branch, I’m going to bring it home.
+My carving tools are ready.

 ## Management

 ### Papers